MonashMath/SCI1022/Unix-CLI.md

 byebye
 ```

-However, if the string to be printed has spaces in it, putting or not putting quotation marks makes a high difference:
+However, if the string to be printed has spaces in it, putting or not putting quotation marks makes a big difference:

 ```bash
 $ echo bye    bye